As the Noncustodial Parent of Long Island Divorce, Can I Claim My Children as Dependents on my Income Taxes?

 A tax deduction is essentially a benefit granted to parents when they file their income taxes; it recognizes the amount of money required to care for and support children.
 When the children’s parents are married, both file income taxes jointly and both reap the benefits.
 However, when parents are divorced, who will claim the child can become an issue, and that is when it is time to speak to your Long Island divorce attorney for possible solutions.

 Contact an Experienced Divorce Attorney on Long Island to Protect Your Interests

-The compassionate Long Island divorce attorneys at Robert E. Hornberger, Esq., P.C. are very experienced at negotiating Stipulation of Settlements that fairly protect your interests today and into your future.
+The compassionate Long Island divorce attorneys at Hornberger Verbitsky, P.C. are very experienced at negotiating Stipulation of Settlements that fairly protect your interests today and into your future.
 Contact us at 631-923-1910 for a complimentary confidential divorce and family law consultation or fill out the short form on this page and we’ll get right back to you.